Bobcat kittens mistaken for domestic kittens, 3 people injured

-Three people were injured after two bobcat kittens were mistaken for domestic kittens.
+SAN ANTONIO -- Three people were injured after two bobcat kittens were mistaken for domestic kittens in the San Antonio area.

 Animal Care Services said a family living off Eisenhower road near Salado Creek discovered the felines at a back alleyway.
 The homeowner decided to bring them inside her home.